humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-04-21-computer-science-in-javascript-doubly-linked-lists.md

 Now each node has a reference to the other, allowing you to traverse the list by following either `next` or `prev`.

-As with the singly-linked list, there&#8217;s a lot of pointer manipulation that is best encapsulated in a custom type.
+As with the singly-linked list, there's a lot of pointer manipulation that is best encapsulated in a custom type.
 A basic doubly-linked list type is as follows:

     function DoublyLinkedList() {
         this._length = 0;